briancartercst/teamnode/README.md

 # teamnode
 This is a website for teams.
 Framework is using html, css, js, and node.js.
 The database is Sqlite3.

-TeamNode is a node.js starter kit.
+TeamNode is based on HANDS.
 You won't find anything fancy here, just the way I start all my node.js projects.
 I know about complexity but I don't see the point if I'm constantly trying to figure out how it works instead of getting the features done.
 Node.js provides the environment to keep it simple.
-The side effect, this kit provides a good starting point for learning.
-I do hope you find this as a good starting point, or like me, a good project to fork.
+This kit provides a good framework for learning.

+I do hope you find this as a good site for your teams, or like me, a good project to fork.
 Our team welcomes constructive feedback and participation!